 What does it mean for advisors today?

 The next few years will be challenging for CEOs of wealth management companies.
-The top challenges include starting the digital transformation journey, which has an influence to:
+The top challenges include starting the digital transformation journey, which has an influence on:

 - The Grow of AUM